CarlosDevelops4/Google-Maps-React/README.md

 # React with google Maps API

-This App integrates React with the Google Maps API, you will need your own API key.
+This App integrates React with the Google Maps API, you will need your own API key for it to work.

 ## Getting Started